vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

   /* Initialize scanner by passing in value and pair separators */ kv_scanner_init(&kv_scanner, self->suffix, " ", FALSE);

-  GString *formatted_key = scratch_buffers_alloc();
+  /* For efficiency reasons a "scratch buffer" is used to hold the macro name */ GString *formatted_key = scratch_buffers_alloc();

   /* Delete spaces after suffix and pass input to KVScanner */